What Is The Rear Bike Rack For?

 The rear bike rack adds carrying capacity to your bike.
-It can be used for touring, commuting, grocery shopping or carrying children.
-A rear bike rack can carry 22-115 lbs (10 – 50 kg) depending on the type and model.
-Its main advantage over a front rack is that it doesn’t affect the steering of the bicycle.
+It can carry one’s personal belongings or groceries by mounting bags and panniers, or by mounting a seat, it can carry children.
+A rear bike rack can carry 22-115 lbs (10 – 50 kg).
+Unlike front racks, it doesn’t affect the steering.

-Let’s see the most common uses for a rear rack and how you can pick the best one for your needs.
+Let’s see first the most common uses for a rear rack and in the second part how to pick the best one for your needs.

 What can you carry on a rear rack?